venkat-ranganathan/projects/index.md

 To get system working:
 - Built project on CODESYS Devolopment System.
 Detected SubDevices connected to MainDevice
 - Located physical addresses of test LEDs on SubDevices, assigned to variables
-- Built visualization to manually change state of LEDs on all boards, on the fly, simultaneously
+- Set up visualization to manually change state of LEDs on all boards, on the fly, simultaneously
 - Debugged hardware, software issues: detected fault in boards, SDK documentation missing/incorrect, examples not building or running

 To edit video: